 Limited partners only.
-Use this amount (as well as your adjustments and tax preference items from other sources) to prepare your Form 6251, Alternative Minimum Tax- Individuals; Form 4626, Alternative Minimum Tax-Corporations; or Schedule I of Form 1041, U.S. Income Tax Return for Estates and Trusts.
+Use this amount (as well as your adjustments and tax preference items from other sources) to prepare your Form 6251, Alternative Minimum Tax- Individuals; Form 4626, Alternative Minimum Tax-Corporations; or Schedule I (Form 1041), Alternative Minimum Tax-Estates and Trusts.
 The adjustment is treated as being from a trade or business that is a single passive activity.

-Individuals should enter the amount on line 18 of Form 6251, where it is taken into account with adjustments and preferences from other passive activities.
+Individuals should enter the amount on line 20 of Form 6251, where it is taken into account with adjustments and preferences from other passive activities.